 You need to continue to pay your rent, get a receipt if you are paying in cash.
 You should send a check or cashier's check to the person or entity your rental agreement requires you to pay.
 Otherwise the executor of the estate has a claim for past due rents against you and can evict you.
-A new...Read more »
+A...Read more »

 You will first need to determine how the real property is titled.
 If titled in joint tenancy then the other joint tenant takes the property upon filing a notice of death of joint tenant.
 If titled any other way a probate needs to be opened.
 If there is a mortgage on the property she will need...Read more »

 The difficult part is that he chose to live with his mom who doesn't like me.
 I have went above and beyond to contact him however he is a user.
 She changed the locks and his phone number.
 My concern is if he ends up in a serious health situation she will make decisions without me.
-What are my legal...
+What are my...
 Read more »

 Unfortunately you have no rights unless you have a power of attorney for health care.
 However given his substance abuse problems and your presumptive priority as his wife to be his conservator you may be able to petition the court to be conservator over his health care and finances.
 This would be...Read more »

 Generally when someone is put into hospice care that means their physician has determined they have 6 months or less to live.
 By this time there should be a POLST in their medical file (a physician orders for life saving treatment) so their wishes with regards to medical treatment to be provided...Read more »

 It is a complicated situation you are in.
 If you were a signer on her checking account and paid her bills there should not be an issue.
 Not knowing what the size of her estate was and whether a probate was necessary makes it hard to answer your question.
 If small, you should have consulted with...Read more »